steffensmartinsen/dashboard/README.md

 ## Weather
 Endpoint URL: `http://localhost:8080/dashboard/v1/weather/{username}`

 The **Weather** endpoint fetches the weather forecast for a specified user supplied from the user's registered city and country.
 The endpoint fetches data from the *Weather Forecast API* based on the user's location.
 To find the location for the weather forecast, the endpoint first fetches the coordinates of the city/country from the *Geocoding API*.<br>
+The endpoint separates the current day from the rest of the week, where today returns the current hour and the remaining hours of the day, whereas the next 6 days are separated by date, and returns 24 hours each.<br>
 The endpoint utilizes an internal function that maps the date and hour to the corresponding weather data for that given hour.
-Every hour for a week (168 hours) is covered by the function.

 The internal function also determines a string suited for the given weather (e.g. *cloudy*, *clear*, *partly cloudy* etc.), determined on the basis of the data for a given hour.<br>
 The response body contains every hour for the next week with the given string condition, in addition to temperature, precipitation, cloud cover, and wind speed.<br>
 The endpoint supports `GET` requests and enforces the user's username to be specified in the URL.<br>

 ### GET